-The following sections give you an overview of the test, information about the test day schedule, test rules, and each section of the test in the same order that it is administered on test days.
+The following sections give you an overview of the test and information about each section of the test in the same order that it is administered.
+Please note, the Speaking section will take place on a different day to the Listening, Reading and Writing sections.

-BCU English Proficiency Test Overview
+BCU English Proficiency Test Online Test Overview

-Listening (page 5) Reading (page 7) Writing (page 10) Speaking (page 13) Timing 45 minutes (35 minutes listening + 10 minutes to transfer answers to answer sheets) 60 minutes (1 hour) (No extra time for transferring answers) 45 minutes 11 - 13 minutes Task(s) 4 sections (progressively increasing in difficulty) 40 questions (10 questions in each section) 3 reading passages of approximately equal length and difficulty 40 questions (with 13-14 questions on each passage) 1 question which requires an essay answer of 250+ words.
-A one-to-one conversation with the examiner in 3 sections: 1) Questions on common topics 2) Speak about a given topic 3) Follow-on questions on the section 2 topic Additional information You will hear each section once only.
-You must complete the answer sheet within the 60 minutes.
+Listening (page 5) Reading (page 7) Writing (page 10) Speaking (page 13) Timing Approximately 30-35 minutes 60 minutes (1 hour) 45 minutes 11 - 13 minutes Task(s) 4 sections (progressively increasing in difficulty) 40 questions (10 questions in each section) 3 reading passages of approximately equal length and difficulty 40 questions (with 13-14 questions on each passage) 1 question which requires an essay answer of 250+ words.
+A one-to-one video conversation with the examiner in 3 sections: 1) Questions on common topics 2) Speak about a given topic 3) Follow-on questions on the section 2 topic Additional information You will hear each section once only.
 You should spend some time planning and checking your work.
 The examiners enjoy meeting potential students and hearing what they have to say.
 Try to relax.
 The test may be recorded.